ov7a/issue-management-test/README.md

 # issue-management-test
 a repository for issue management and other GitHub experiments

-Purpose: forbid creating issues without labels
+Purpose: forbid creating issues without labels and test some other stuff related to issue management

 1. md templates - doesn't work
 2. md templates + config - doesn't work